KXLAA/nartefacts/README.md

 - [x] Copy to clipboard for individual colors and entire pallette
 - [x] Add counter to track number of generated pallettes
 - [x] Disable button state
+- [ ] Need to fix copy colors to clipboard functionality, it's a bit buggy
-- [ ] Modal pop up to name generated palettes
+- [ ] Modal pop up to name generated palettes w react hook form
+- [ ] Generate palettes from Links
 - [ ] Improve tests, replace getByTitle with getByTestId in preview component
 - [ ] Limit amount user can create and store in local storage, im thinking 50 items ?
-- [ ] Generate palettes from Links
 - [ ] A way to edit pallettes after they are generated
-- [ ] Increase or reduce number of pallettes
+- [ ] Increase or reduce number of colors in pallettes ?
 - [ ] write stories for components on this route
 - [ ] Gradient component (i want to do shaders ? idk may take longer)